Case Study - Two-Stage Ditch. Dalhousie University, Bible Hill, Nova Scotia

 BEFORE - "The slopes of the ditch aren’t touched, they are just sprayed with spoil.
 This is very useful in preventing erosion and reduces runoff into the ditch.”

-AFTER - “The Ditch Doctor® attachment is cheaper and faster.
+AFTER-“The Ditch Doctor® is cheaper and faster.
 It’s more cost effective to use the Ditch Doctor® because for the same amount of money, many more meters of ditch can be done.
 Using the attachment keeps the fields in production and it improved water drainage quickly.”

 TWO-STAGE DITCH - “The Two-Stage ditch requires less maintenance.
 The one-stage ditch fills in with silt and sediment quicker and requires more maintenance.
 It’s good to keep the ditch’s slopes covered in vegetation to prevent erosion.”

-BEFORE - “The Ditch Doctor® attachment was able to fix existing ditches and cut ditches through ground that was completely clogged with material where ditches used to be.”
+BEFORE “The Ditch Doctor® was able to fix existing ditches and cut ditches through ground that was completely clogged with material where ditches used to be.”

-Dalhousie University Faculty of Agriculture works with industry, government, and research institutions to perform innovative research that helps to create new technologies for environmental sustainability that supports both the agri-food and aquaculture industries.
-We had the opportunity to collaborate with Jean Lynds, Crops & Ruminant Coordinator in some fields on their 250-hectare farmland.
+Dalhousie University Faculty of Agriculture work with industry, Government and research institutions to perform innovative research that helps to create new technologies for environmental sustainability that supports both the agrifood and agriculture industries.
+We had the opportunity to work on a project on their 250 hectare farmland.
 The project would compare the Ditch Doctor® with the conventional bucket and excavator to create, restore and maintain ditches in wet and dry marshland conditions.